In 2020, Chicago Booth added a pre-interview video component for all candidates invited to interview.

 A growing number of schools have adopted a video component in the MBA application.
-Last year, the MIT video statement went from optional to mandatory, and Kellogg, Rotman, Yale and INSEAD include a video prompt in the application.
+The MIT video statement went from optional to mandatory a few years ago, and Kellogg, Rotman, Yale and INSEAD include a video prompt in the application.
 While programs have different time limits and questions, all are seeking an authentic and unscripted glimpse of your poise, character, motivations and ambitions.
 In addition to seeing you in action, your video presentation allows the MBA admissions committee to assess your confidence, presentation style, language skills, and ability to think on your feet.

 As former Associate Dean of Chicago Booth (and Booth alum), I see this as an excellent opportunity to convey another dimension of your candidacy by bring your application to life.
 My Fortuna colleague, Caroline Diarte Edwards, calls the video statement “a really positive evolution in terms of giving candidates more scope to express themselves in the application process.”

 The general “rules” of video presentation apply – good lighting, excellent sound quality, background free of clutter or distractions, focus on the camera, interesting visuals if appropriate, etc. (Fortuna’s Matt Symonds offers great advice on how to ace the MBA video essay, including tips on set-up and presentation that are applicable to Booth.)
 You can record the video with a cellphone, computer, or other video recording device – Booth makes it clear that you won’t be evaluated on the styling and editing of the recording, only the content of your submission.